TritonDataCenter/rfd/rfd/0055/README.md

 into `C`'s namespace mount AVL tree, and add `C` to the list of namespaces visible on the vfs mounted on `/tmp/bar`.

-For the second example, assume a configuration such as setup by `PrivateTmp`, where namespace `C` recursively updates all of its mounts to `MS_SLAVE`, then mounts a new vfs on `/tmp`, then recursively updates all of its mounts to `MS_SHARED`.
+For our second example, assume a configuration such as setup by `PrivateTmp`, where namespace `C` recursively updates all of its mounts to `MS_SLAVE`, then mounts a new vfs on `/tmp`, then recursively updates all of its mounts to `MS_SHARED`.
 This means that we have a chain of vfs's at the `/tmp` mountpoint.
 We have removed `C` from the `tmp0` vfs and added it to the `tmp1` vfs.
 ```
-    A:tmp0 vfs:shared
-    B:tmp0 vfs:shared
-    C:tmp1 vfs:shared
+   NS | controlling mount | flags
+    A | tmp0 vfs          | shared
+    B | tmp0 vfs          | shared
+    C | tmp1 vfs          | shared
 ```
 This configuration means that anything mounted under `/tmp` by `A` or `B` must only be visible in `A` or `B`.
 Anything mounted under `/tmp` by `C`